simonrdavies/NapierOne/README.md

 ### File Sources <a name="FileSources"></a>
 The contents of the ***NapierOne*** new data set were generated in the following ways:
 - Examples of files using the most commonly used document types such as DOC, DOCX, PDF, PPT, PPTX, XLS, and XLS  were be gathered from the UK government domain, ***gov.uk***.
-Files collected from this domain are covered by the 'Open Government License agreement for Public Sector Information' (http://www.nationalarchives.gov.uk/doc/open-government-licence/ version/3).
+Files collected from this domain are covered by the 'Open Government License agreement for Public Sector Information (http://www.nationalarchives.gov.uk/doc/open-government-licence/ version/3).
 This agreement allows for the free distribution of the documents as long as they are accompanied by the correct attribution.
 - Image files in the TIF format were taken from the RAISE data set (https://doi.org/10.1145/2713168.2713194).
 This data set permits redistribution of its contents as long as it is accompanied by the correct attribution.
 Subsequent image file type data subsets, for example, BMP, EPS, GIF, ICO, JPG, PNG, SVG and WEBP were generated from this original TIF data set.
 - Archive data subsets were generated using files from the documents subset.